Skip to content

 Jason Stolz CLTC, CRPC

 “How long will my Roth IRA last in retirement?” is a question many savers ask once they realize just how valuable tax-free income can be later in life.
 For some retirees, a Roth IRA is a supplemental account.
-For others, it becomes the most strategically important asset they own because withdrawals are not subject to federal income tax when rules are met.
+For others, it becomes the most strategically important asset they own because qualified withdrawals are not subject to federal income tax when rules are met.

 Unlike traditional retirement accounts, a Roth IRA changes the retirement income equation in meaningful ways.
 Taxes, required minimum distributions, and withdrawal sequencing all behave differently.
 While these differences create powerful advantages, they can also lead to overconfidence if longevity risks are not fully understood.